aaghashm/Tableau/Steam Dashboard/Readme.md

+⭐I did this dashboard during Round 2 of Wesualization unleased challenge conducted by Weschool,Mumbai.
+This helped us reach the final round of the competition.

 🟢Live view Available at Tableau Public: https://tinyurl.com/aagsteam 🟢LinkedIn post : coming on monday

-🟢Message me in LinkedIn if u have any doubts / need figma file - http://tinyurl.com/aaghashmli
+🟢Message me on LinkedIn if u have any doubts / need Figma file - http://tinyurl.com/aaghashmli

 🟢Check documentation.pdf for The Documentation